Nyiri Desert

-Nyiri Desert, also called The Nyika, Taru Desert, Taru desert, is a desert in southern Kenya.
-It is located east of Lake Magadi and between Amboseli, Tsavo West and Nairobi National Parks.
+Nyiri Desert, also called The Nyika, Taru Desert, or Taru Plain, is a semi-arid desert in south-central Kenya.
+It lies approximately 80 km east of Lake Magadi and near the northern border of Tanzania, situated between Amboseli, Tsavo West and Nairobi national parks.
+The desert encompasses Amboseli National Park, including the northern half of Lake Amboseli.
 A high proportion of Kajiado County's land area is covered by the Nyiri Desert.
-Its aridity is caused by the rain shadow of Mount Kilimanjaro.
+Its aridity is primarily caused by the rain shadow of Mount Kilimanjaro.